JJJ000/knowledge-repo.com/javascript/formatting_floats_in_javascript.kp/knowledge.md

 ---
-title: What is the syntax for formatting a float in javascript?
+title: Showing a float in JavaScript with two decimal places
 authors:
 - smooth_flow
 tags: